 What to do in Folegandros

-During your holidays in Folegandros you can swim in amazing remote beaches, go hiking in tremendous landscapes, gather wild herbs, explore religious and cultural sights, enjoy lounge nights at cozy bars and go island hopping.
-Get ready for vacation experiences off the beaten path and Folegandros will amaze you with its unspoilt lifestyle.
+During your holidays in Folegandros, you can swim in amazing remote beaches, go hiking in stunning landscapes, gather wild herbs, explore religious and cultural sights, enjoy lounge nights at cozy bars, and go island hopping.
+Get ready for vacation experiences off the beaten path in Folegandros, that will amaze you with its unspoilt lifestyle.

 Beaches in Folegandros